-If you are in the tactical professions (military, police, fire, EMT) you train so you can do your job and do it well and without injury when needed -- sometimes at a moment's notice.
-That is Tactical Fitness.
-Many members in the regular military, police and fire departments, as well as special operations programs, will spend significant time working long hours, moving or carrying heavy equipment, sometimes for long distances, and not necessarily having access to the best foods.
-The sleep deprivation, an alternative diet other than the clean diet at home, and long grueling hours on your feet will take its toll on your mind and body even after a few weeks.
+If you are in the tactical professions (military, police, fire, EMT), you train so you can do your job and do it well and without injury when needed -- sometimes at a moment's notice.
+That is tactical fitness.
+Many members in the regular military, police and fire departments, and special operations programs will spend significant time working long hours, moving or carrying heavy equipment (sometimes for long distances) and not necessarily having access to the best foods.
+The sleep deprivation, an alternative diet and long, grueling hours on your feet will take its toll on your mind and body after a few weeks.

-Recovering from this activity so you can go and do it again is why we train as tactical athletes.
+Recovering from this activity so you can do it again is why we train as tactical athletes.
 But what's the optimal way to make that happen?

-Here are a series of steps to take before, during and after long-term "in the field" training events that physically and mentally wipe you out, but train you with skills that make you actually better at your current job.
+Here are a series of steps to take before, during and after long-term, "in the field" training events that physically and mentally wipe you out.
+They also train you with skills that make you actually better at your current job.

 Going into these types of training events in your best condition is the goal, with recovering and rebuilding after added as a necessity.
-It is a cycle you need to accept versus thinking you are "getting out of shape" or "losing all your gains" in the field.
-In the field is when you make your tactical gains that are just as important as physical testing gains.
+It is a cycle you need to accept, versus thinking you are "getting out of shape" or "losing all your gains" in the field.
+The field is where you make your tactical gains that are just as important as physical testing gains.

 Before You Leave

-Prior to going into long working and training events, make sure you are well rested, well fed and fully trained to the best of your ability -- especially if the next training cycle or deployment is going to be physically tough with all the things than burn you out (long hours, little sleep, MREs or missed meals, steep learning curve or high stress situations, and little to no PT time).
+Before going into long working and training events, make sure you are well-rested, well-fed and fully trained to the best of your ability.
+That's especially true if the next training cycle or deployment is going to be physically tough with all the things than burn you out (long hours, little sleep, MREs or missed meals, steep learning curve or high-stress situations, and little to no PT time).

 Related: Recovery Tools of the Trade

 These will help avoid one of the biggest killers to performance -- becoming a heat casualty.
 If you can, bring some favorite foods and snacks that agree with your stomach and that your body is used to.
-Make sure you stretch everyday if you cannot get in full workouts like you normally do.
-If possible, mix in some calisthenics with push-ups, pull-ups, dips and plank poses on upper body days and squats, lunges and hip raises even if only for 10 to 15 minutes.
+Make sure you stretch every day if you cannot get in full workouts.
+If possible, mix in some calisthenics with push-ups, pull-ups, dips and plank poses on upper-body days and squats, lunges and hip raises even if only for 10-15 minutes.